Joan Allen

 Joan Allen (born August 20, 1956) is an American actress.
-Known for her work on stage and screen, she has received a Tony Award as well as nominations for three Academy Awards, a BAFTA Award, three Primetime Emmy Awards, and three Golden Globe Awards.
+Known for her work on stage and screen, she has received various accolades, including a Tony Award, in addition to nominations for three Academy Awards, a BAFTA Award, three Primetime Emmy Awards, and three Golden Globe Awards.

 She began her career with the Steppenwolf Theatre Company in 1977, won the 1984 Drama Desk Award for Outstanding Actress in a Play for And a Nightingale Sang, and won the 1988 Tony Award for Best Actress in a Play for her Broadway debut in Burn This.
 In the mid-1990s to the early 2000s, Allen received international recognition for a string of critically acclaimed performances.
 She is also a three-time Academy Award nominee, receiving Best Supporting Actress nominations for Nixon (1995) and The Crucible (1996), and a Best Actress nomination for The Contender (2000).

 Allen's other film roles include Manhunter (1986), Peggy Sue Got Married (1986), Tucker: The Man and His Dream (1988), Searching for Bobby Fischer (1993), The Ice Storm (1997), Face/Off (1997), Pleasantville (1998), The Bourne Supremacy (2004), The Upside of Anger (2005), The Bourne Ultimatum (2007), Death Race (2008), and The Bourne Legacy (2012).
 She won the Canadian Screen Award for Best Supporting Actress for the 2015 film Room.
 She has also starred in the Broadway plays The Heidi Chronicles (1988), Impressionism (2009), and The Waverly Gallery (2018).

 Early life

 Allen was born on August 20, 1956 in Rochelle, Illinois.
 Allen is the daughter of Dorothea Marie (née Wirth), a homemaker, and James Jefferson Allen, a gas station owner.
 She has an older brother, David, and two older sisters, Mary and Lynn.
 While in high school, she tried out for and won a part in a school play.
-After graduation, she attended Eastern Illinois University, where she met the actor John Malkovich.
+After graduation, she attended Eastern Illinois University, where she met the actor John Malkovich, and then transferred to Northern Illinois University, which she attended from 1975 to 1977.